Q37: When will the waitlisting function be available?

 Still cannot find what you are looking for?
 Click "Submit Question" to send us your enquiry.

-Starting from the subject registration exercise of 2021/22 Semester One, when a class enrolment is full and it is available for waitlisting as indicated by the subject offering department, you will be placed on a waitlist for the subject concerned ...
+Starting from the subject registration exercise of 2021/22 Semester One, if a class is full but open for enrollment on a waitlist, as indicated by the subject offering department, you will be automatically placed on the waitlist for that subject when ...

 Please be reminded that waitlisting is not a guarantee of enrolment into a class.
 When a vacancy becomes available, the system will automatically register the subject for you if you have passed the validation checks.
 You will receive an email ...